-Antiseptics for the skin are available as creams, ointments, solutions, medicated powders and medicated soaps.
+Antiseptics for the skin come as creams, ointments, solutions, medicated powders and medicated soaps.
 They may be put on:

-- burns, to lessen the chance of infection
+- some types of burns, to lessen the chance of infection

-- the skin before surgery, to reduce bacteria on the skin around the operation site.
+- your skin before surgery, to reduce bacteria on the skin near the operation site.

 Antiseptics are also added to some hand cleansers, but plain soap is just as effective.
-Antiseptic hand sanitisers can be used without water.
-These are useful when it is not possible to wash your hands using soap and water (the preferred method for cleaning hands).
+Antiseptic hand sanitisers are useful when it is not possible to wash your hands using soap and water (the best way to clean your hands).
 Read more about hand washing.

 Do not use antiseptics: